Rohit-PX/cumulative/README.md

-# cumulative
+# Calculate cumulative vesting schedule

-# This is a command line program that reads in a file of vesting events and outputs a vesting schedule to stdout.
+### This is a command line program that reads in a file of vesting events and outputs a vesting schedule to stdout.

-#  Requires go 1.17 or higher
+###  Requires go 1.17 or higher

-# Running the program
+### Running the program
  * Create a path anywhere on your system: mkdir -p /root/git/go/src/github.com/
  * Unzip the folder into the above path
  * You should now have the path /root/git/go/src/github.com/cumulative